-Kotan, meaning ‘elegant simplicity’, is symbolic of the artful form of Japanese acupuncture.
-Kotan Clinic aims to help clients harness their inherent healing power through Japanese Acupuncture.
+Kotan, meaning ‘elegant simplicity’, is the artful form of Japanese acupuncture.

-Japanese Style Acupuncture is a hands on, practical healing modality.
-Unlike other acupuncture styles, we use a combination of fine needles and moxibustion to balance the body.
+Japanese Style Acupuncture is a hands on, practical healing treatment.
+Japanese acupuncture use a combination of fine needles and moxibustion to heal the body.

 Why Japanese Acupuncture?

-Japanese style acupuncture in my opinion is a more traditional form of acupuncture than most Chinese styles.
+Japanese style acupuncture in my opinion is just fantastic.

-Most importantly the practice of Acupuncture is like an ‘art-form’.
+Most importantly the practice of Acupuncture is effective for many conditions.

 History of Japanese Acupuncture